Harlequin Duck (Histrionicus histrionicus)

 - Bird banding:

-- Recommended leg band size for the Harlequin Duck is 9 mm.The leg band can only be applied on a young small sea duck at around 12 days old.
+- Recommended closed leg band ring size for the Harlequin Duck is 9 mm.The leg band ring can only be applied on a young small sea duck at around 12 days old.

-Floatable special rearing feed for all ornamental waterfowl species - even for problematic eaters.
-This ideally balanced complete feed with 35% protein content forms the basis for healthy growth and lifelong vitality.
-Made exclusively from wholesome and selected raw materials, Lundi Micro is also ideally suited for the year-round feeding of waterfowl.
+Made exclusively from wholesome and selected raw materials, Lundi Micro 45 is also ideally suited for year-round feeding of waterfowl.

 Floatable special complete food for sea birds with the highest nutritional requirements.
 Each chunk contains the complete nutrient spectrum.
 The high protein content of 35% ensures a healthy and species-appropriate diet.
 Spiral algae give a more magnificent coloration of plumage and sea salt promotes the salt gland.

 Floating special complete food for sea birds with the highest nutritional requirements thanks to a particularly high protein content of 45%.

 Ideal for daily feeding in animals that eat a lot of protein in their natural habitat.
 A must for "fish eaters".